 - Option 3: From the MySQL bin folder, run the command:

 - From the ELEVATED Command Prompt, in the bin folder of the MySQL Server 5.6 program folder, run this command:

-mysql_upgrade -u root -f If you have a MySQL user password, add -p to the command.
-This looks at all tables in all databases for incompatibilities with the current version of MySQL Server and also upgrades the system tables so that you can take advantage of new privileges, capabilities and changes that might have been introduced with the newer version.
+mysql_upgrade -u root -f If using a MySQL user password, add -p to the command.
+This looks at all tables in all databases for incompatibilities with the current version of MySQL Server and also upgrades the system tables so that the practice can take advantage of new privileges, capabilities and changes that might have been introduced with the newer version.

 - Restart the MySQL service.

 - Launch Open Dental.
-It will prompt to Optimize the database ("Tables will now be backed up, optimized, and repaired."), which should be done.
-If you accidentally skip past this window, you should run the Optimize tool from Database Maintenance > Tools.
+It prompts to Optimize the database ("Tables will now be backed up, optimized, and repaired."), which should be done.